Tuesday, September 3, 2024

 The Curse on the Moon

 All the angels and the troops celebrate the occasion by offering various kinds of food and fruits to Ganesha.
-After eating all those offerings, Ganesha returns to his parents and tries to bend down to pay obeisance to them seeking blessings.
+After eating all those offerings, Ganesha returns to his parents and tries to bend down to pay obeisance to them, seeking blessings.
 But due to his heavy belly (after eating so much food offered by so many beings), he experiences much difficulty in bowing to them.

 When Satrajit finds his brother missing, he accuses Lord Krishna of killing his brother and stealing the jewel.
-Krishna realizes that he got this false accusation because of the curse on the Moon as he witnessed the moon in the milk.
+Krishna realizes that he got this false accusation because of the curse on the Moon, as he witnessed the Moon in the milk.

 Krishna's Fight With Jambavantha & Relaxation of the Curse